 Applications should consist of a C.V. or resume and a one-page letter detailing how the candidate heard about the Access Award, why he or she qualifies, and what interests him or her about attending a VAF meeting.
 Materials should be submitted as email attachments in Word of PDF format to email@example.com.
 Questions about the award may also be directed to that address.

-The deadline for the nominations is February 1, 2017.
+The deadline for the nominations will be announced in the fall.